spotchana/got_sentiment_dash/README.md

 - Additionally, Vader Sentiment is applied at this step of the stream, and the compound score is inserted into its own field.

-# Alternative to data collection
+# (Alternative to data collection)
 - Download the sqlite DB with data collected from the airing of the episode to about 3 hours later via this link:     https://www.dropbox.com/s/zyzyrd4xpt0pdn0/twitter.DB?dl=1
+- Make sure this 'twitter.DB' file is in the same directory as the 'got_sentiment_dash_app.py' script.

 # Running the server
 - Before this step can happen, the previous steps must occur, since it will require a connection to the DB, an error